1. What can I do with B.A. in Sociomedical Sciences degree after I graduate?

 - Study abroad destinations include Australia, Belize, Brazil, Cuba, France, Germany, Ghana, Haiti, Jamaica, the Netherlands, India, Ireland, Italy, Portugal, South Korea, Spain, the United Kingdom, as well as many others.

-For more information on the Sociomedical Sciences major or minor email Dr. Melanie A. Medeiros, the program coordinator, at firstname.lastname@example.org.
+For more information on the Sociomedical Sciences major or minor email the chair of the Anthropology department Dr. Paul Pacheco at email@example.com.